lijunle/Vsxmd/Vsxmd/Vsxmd.md

 ##### Summary

-Initializes a new instance of the [BaseUnit](#T-Vsxmd-Units-BaseUnit 'Vsxmd.Units.BaseUnit')class.
+Initializes a new instance of the [BaseUnit](#T-Vsxmd-Units-BaseUnit 'Vsxmd.Units.BaseUnit') class.

 ##### Parameters